 SAP S&OP Planning Types

-Standard sales & operations planning (S&OP) has been configured with three planning types, which are used automatically in standard S&OP planning:
+Standard sales & operations planning (S&OP) within the logistics lines of business of SAP S/4HANA has been configured with three planning types, which are used automatically in standard S&OP planning:

 - SOPKAPA: Planning type for the planning of individual product groups.